-You should expect to pay between \$150-380 for carrier screening, which is not covered by Medicare.
-For individuals with a family history or clinical suspicion of CF, the fee may be reduced or waived but a PathWest laboratory will need to be used.
-A blood test is preferred, and the CF carrier screening sample will need to be sent to the PathWest Dept of Diagnostic Genomics, QEII.

-Specifically, testing will be covered for individuals with a relationship closer than first cousins once removed and where there is clinical suspicion of CF.
+You should expect to pay between \$150-380 for carrier screening, which tests for the most common CF genes.
+This is not covered by Medicare.
+For individuals with a family history or clinical suspicion of CF, the fee may be reduced or waived under certain circumstances.
+A blood test is preferred.
+Samples can be sent to PathWest Dept of Diagnostic Genomics, QEII however, some GPs prigrate providers may choose to use another private laboratories, and costs may differ.
+Testing may be covered for individuals with a relationship closer than first cousins once removed and where there is clinical suspicion of CF.

-6 Steps to CF Carrier Screening
+6 Steps to CF carrier screening

-STEP 1 - Get Informed- discuss with your family, partner and doctor.

-STEP 2 - Find out the Process- ask your GP or genetic services for referral and testing procedures.

-STEP 3 - Request the Test- and provide your sample.

-STEP 4 - Get Your Results- you may be contacted directly to discuss your results, or you may be offered an appointment with a genetic counsellor.

-STEP 5 - Understand Your Results- your results will identify if you are a CF carrier for the common gene mutations as well any specific gene changes that you have requested testing for.
+- STEP 1 Get Informed- discuss with your family, partner and doctor. - STEP 2 Find out the Process- ask your GP or genetic services for referral and testing procedures. - STEP 3 Request the Test- and provide your sample. - STEP 4 Get Your Results- you may be contacted directly to discuss your results, or you may be offered an appointment with a genetic counsellor. - STEP 5 Understand Your Results- your results will identify if you are a CF carrier for the common gene mutations as well as any specific gene changes that you have requested testing for.
 A negative result usually means there is a low risk that you are a carrier.
 There remains a very small risk that you could be a carrier for a very rare CF gene mutation.